How To Protect From Dangerous Animals While Camping

 If the bear is quite confrontational but not yet aggressive, you can stand your ground and raise your hands and arms over your head.
 This makes you look bigger.
 Whatever you do, if a bear gets confrontational, don’t ever turn your back on it as this will trigger its predatory instincts.
 It will see you as a prey running away from it.
-Don’t climb a tree as well as some species of bears are excellent climbers.
+Don’t climb a tree, as well as some species of bears, are excellent climbers.

-If the bear suddenly charges, stand your ground as most bears like to call it bluff.
+If the bear suddenly charges, stand your ground as most bears like to call it a bluff.
 If you’re not sure, curl up in a fetal position to help protect your vital organs.
 If you have a bear spray, you can use this to temporarily disorient the creature.
 With any luck, you’ll come out with only minor cuts and bruises if it suddenly loses interest in you.

 It is also ideal to store your food and dispose of your wastes in appropriate air-tight containers.
 Bears are especially attracted to scents.
 Eliminating odors in your campsite can help negate the natural curiosity of bears.

 You may think of wolves as rather close relatives of your Siberian Husky or even Samoyed.
 These animals are not known to hunt people, perhaps because it has always been us hunting them.
 Unfortunately, wolves are very intelligent creatures and they can easily shed their avoidance of people in a process known as habituation.
 This is very dangerous as a seemingly docile and friendly wolf can suddenly turn aggressive without warning.
 One thing you need to understand is that wolves have a natural rivalry with their domesticated cousins.
-So, if you do go camping with your pooch, secure it very well along with your family tent; otherwise, you’re exposing it to potential harm.
+So, if you do go camping with your dog, secure it very well along with your large camping tent; otherwise, you’re exposing it to potential harm.

-Your best approach whenever you’re faced with a wolf is to never consider it as a dog.
+Your best approach whenever you’re faced with a wolf is to never consider it like a dog.
 Don’t ever regard it as your pet.
 Do not tremble in fear as they can literally smell it and trigger their natural predatory instincts.
 If they come near you, slowly back away, keeping an eye on them.
 Never ever turn your back and start running as you’ll be perceived as a prey to them.

 Always watch out for rattlesnakes, cobras, vipers, adders, and mambas as these are some of the most poisonous snakes in the world.
 Brown snakes, tiger snakes, and taipans in Australia are also notorious species.
 The great news is that snakes just want to be left alone.
 They will not go out and actively hunt humans for food.
 Most snake bites occur in self-defense.
 So, if you see geographic features that are known to be natural habitats of these reptiles, make sure to let these be.
 If you get bitten by a snake, take a snapshot of it and bring yourself to the nearest medical facility.
 Field-treatments that are popularized in media have been shown to be ineffective.
 Your best chance of survival is still in an acute medical facility complete with the administration of an appropriate anti-venin.

 These cousins of the more aggressive crocodiles are very formidable opponents especially when they have already pulled their intended prey into the water and perform the now-familiar death roll.
-Their large, razor sharp teeth can easily pierce through flesh, made even easier by a bite force of 3,700 pounds psi.
+Their large, razor-sharp teeth can easily pierce through flesh, made even easier by a bite force of 3,700 pounds psi.
 That’s more than 24 times the most powerful bite you could ever clamp down on your favorite steak.
 Even tigers are no match for the tremendous clamping power of alligator jaws.